-Prior to appointment, the name of any person deemed qualified for Tehama County employment or promotion must be placed on an employment list.
+Overview: Prior to appointment, the name of any person deemed qualified for Tehama County employment or promotion must be placed on an employment list.
 The list of qualified candidates shall be ranked from highest to lowest score following the completion of each step in the recruitment or examination process.

-An employment list is an arrangement of candidates for County employment or promotion created as a result of a recruitment/examination process.
+- Applicable to: All employees - Guidelines: An employment list is an arrangement of candidates for County employment or promotion created as a result of a recruitment/examination process.
 Candidate placement shall occur based upon scoring from the recruitment or examination process; see TCPR §2105: Screening Process.
 Employment lists are maintained in accordance with approved County established classification specifications listed on the Position Allocation List.